Software Engineering: A Modern Approach

 1.3 Example: Library Management System

-In Hexagonal Architectures, we can have several required and provided ports, which are all located in the inner hexagon, along with the domain classes.
-Moreover, we have two types of adapters: (1) adapters that call methods defined in ports (or interfaces) implemented by the domain; (2) adapters that implement the methods of a port (or interface) required by the domain.
+In Hexagonal Architectures, we can have several required and provided ports, all located in the inner hexagon, along with the domain classes.
+Moreover, we have two types of adapters: (1) adapters that call methods defined in ports (or interfaces) implemented by the domain; and (2) adapters that implement the methods of a port (or interface) required by the domain.

 1.4 Conclusion